 Though it may help a lot of people, prescription drugs may sometimes cause addiction.
 This risk might be higher in the event you have an ingredient use disorder (for example overuse of or obsession with drugs/alcohol).
 Take medicines the same manner prescribed to lower the likelihood of addiction.
 Ask your medical professional or pharmacist for more details.

-Tell your medical professional if the condition persists after 2 to 30 days or if it worsens.
+Tell your doctor if your condition persists after 2 to 3 weeks or if it worsens.

 In the US -